Undergraduate Research programs are open to all undergraduate students at UToledo.

 - Aid in the integration of a research component to existing courses and/or development of new research-intensive courses.

-- Coordinate undergraduate research involvement with the other offices at UT including: the Office of Research, the Honors Program, the Office of Service Learning, the various colleges, and the various departments and/or academic programs.
+- Coordinate undergraduate research involvement with the other offices at UToledo, including: the Office of Research and Sponsored Programs, the Jesup Scott Honors College, Career Services, the various degree-granting colleges, and the various departments and/or academic programs.

-Research programs overseen by OUR-UT that provide funding to undergraduate students include:
+Research programs overseen by the Office of Undergraduate Research that provide funding to undergraduate students include:

 - Academic Year Research Program (AYRP)